Esri/pyprt/index.md

 	<td>
 	</td>
 	<td>
-		<p>Other examples of PyPRT usage are located in the "pyprt-samples" Github repo.
+		<p>Other examples of PyPRT usage are located in the "[pyprt-examples](https://github.com/Esri/pyprt-examples)" Github repo.
 Ready-to-use rule packages and initial shapes are available there.
 	</p>
 	</td>
 </tr>